Mutotu/express-weather-api-app-with-users/README.md

 3 ROUTES which means probably 3 functions

 1. search general
-1. search one locale
+1. search one location
-1. save locale
+1. save location

 - Search Function
 - implement the weather api in your backend so when you hit the backend with a POST request, the backend will make a request to the weather api and return its response